Date of birth: c1894

 - Unlocking Warwick Research Group

-- Warwick Advertiser items courtesy of Warwickshire County Record Office
+- Warwick Advertiser item courtesy of Warwickshire County Record Office